Are you trying to figure out what lens is best for insect photography?

 Get up close with subjects you’ve never been able to photograph before.

-The Venus Laowa 60mm F/2.8 Lens lets you go in for macro shots on any subject.
+The Venus Laowa 60mm F/2.8 Lens lets you take macro shots on any subject.

 This lens has minimal distortion and no color fringing, so your photographs will be clear and beautiful.